-- If you can understand the current front-panel display language, press the Menu key to return to the main menu and select the Setup menu icon, then Front panel options > Select language. - If you cannot understand the current front-panel display language, start with the printer powered off.
+If you can understand the current front-panel display language, select the Setup menu icon then Front panel options > Select language.

+• If you cannot understand the current front-panel display language, start with the printer powered off.
 At the front panel, press the OK key and hold it down.
 While holding the OK key down, press the Power key and hold it down.
 Continue to hold down both keys until the green light on the right side of the front-panel display starts flashing, and then release both keys.
 You can expect a delay of about one second.
 If the green light starts flashing without any delay, you may need to start again.